 One way to naturally boost melatonin levels is to eat more melatonin-rich foods.
 Studies show tart cherries have a significant amount of melatonin, and are linked to deeper and higher quality sleep.7

 High Melatonin Foods

 5. Take a Hot Bath at Night

-Research shows that taking a hot bath at night has a relaxing effect on the body, and a resultant boosting effect on melatonin levels!
+Research shows taking a hot bath at night has a relaxing effect on the body, and a resultant boosting effect on melatonin levels!

 6. No EMF or Wi-Fi Exposure at Night

-Avoid sleeping with your cell phone under your pillow, next to your pillow or next to your bed.
-Do your best to create a master Wi-Fi switch that can be turned off at night, power down your cell phones and computers and give your pineal gland every chance it can get to produce optimal melatonin levels.
+There is little research on Wi-Fi and cell phone service radiation’s effect on melatonin levels, but the research that has been done suggests reducing exposure to EMF levels, particularly while you sleep, may offer an ounce of protection.Avoid sleeping with your cell phone under your pillow, next to your pillow, or next to your bed.
+Do your best to create a master Wi-Fi switch that can be turned off at night, power down your cell phones and computers, and give your pineal gland every chance it can to produce optimal melatonin.

-7. Regulate Your Caffeine Intake
+7. Regulate Caffeine Intake

 8. Take Time to Pray or Meditate

-9. Hot Milk Before Bed
+9. Hot Milk before Bed